gradle/gradle/design-docs/incremental-build.md

 Incremental input file changes will be provided via an optional parameter on the TaskAction method for a task.
 The TaskExecutionContext will provide access to the set of changed input files, as well as a flag to indicate if incremental execution is possible.
-If incremental execution is not possible, then the task action will be executed with a 'rebuild' context, where every input file is regarded as "ADDED".
+If incremental execution is not possible, then the task action will be executed with a rebuild context, where every input file is regarded as 'out-of-date'.

 Incremental execution is not possible when:
 - Task class has changed since previous execution